Left Socialist-Revolutionaries: Background

 The leftists declared themselves the only representatives of the party program, and proclaimed the socialist character of the revolution, demanded the end of collaboration with the bourgeoisie and the immediate socialization of land, first with their surrender to the land committees and then to the peasants themselves.
 They were also opposed to the continuation of the war, even if it involved signing a separate peace with the Central Powers.
-In industrial policy, they advocated the granting of various rights (union organizing, living wages, eight-hour days) and workers' control of factories and played a prelevant role in the factory committees.
+In industrial policy, they advocated the granting of various rights (union organizing, living wages, eight-hour days) and workers' control of factories and played a prevalent role in the factory committees.
 Internationalists in the party wanted the extension of the revolution to other countries.
 They also advocated the transfer of government power to the Soviets, convinced that the provisional government did not apply the reforms they deemed necessary.

 After the failed Kornilov coup, the leftist current took control of the socialist-revolutionary organization in the capital, traditionally more radical than that of other localities.
 Their growth within the SRs led them to hope that it would come under their control, delaying a split.

 In October 1917, the Left Socialist Revolutionaries joined the new Petrograd Military Revolutionary Committee, formed with the aim of accelerating the revolution and at the same time moderating actions of the Bolsheviks; One of its members, Pavel Lazimir, who had played a leading role in the measures against Kornilov and presided over the military section of the Petrograd Soviet, presided over it officially.
 Numerous left-wing social revolutionaries, in addition to Bolsheviks and other activists without clear affiliation, participated in the committee's activities, from which the former withdrew on several occasions in protest of the actions of the Bolsheviks.
 Despite opposition from its main leaders, many Left SRs eventually participated in actions against the discredited Provisional Government before the Second All-Russian Congress of Soviets of Workers' and Soldiers' Deputies, in which they called for the transfer of government power to the Soviets.
 The moderate Bolshevik current, headed by Lev Kamenev and Grigory Zinoviev, counted on the collaboration of the Left SRs to form a majority in the constituent assembly.